dgaff/kenwood_kmc45/README.md

 <img src="IMG_9121.jpeg" width="400">

-There are a couple of gaskets that help keep the water out of the radio.
+There are a couple of gaskets that help keep the water out of the microphone.
 Pay attention to where everything goes.
-You'll need to get all of the electronics out of the way.

 ### Drill a hole

+You'll need to get all of the electronics out of the way before you drill.
 The hole diameter is 9/32".
 This is the trickiest part, because there's very little room for this potentiomter in the top of the mic body.
 Center the hole between the two screw bosses and slightly off center front-to-back...closer to the front of the mic body by maybe 1/16".
-Drill from the outside starting small and going up in 1/32" increments to create a clean, smooth hold in the plastic.
+Drill from the outside starting small and going up in 1/32" increments to create a clean, smooth hole in the plastic.
 The KMC-45 is made of durable plastic, and drilling in increments work very well to keep the hole clean.

 <img src="IMG_9114a.jpeg" width="400">

 ### Remove part of the speaker retainer plastic.

 This step is necessary because the pot barely fits into place.
-There's plenty of speaker retainer left in the mic body, so this piece can be sacrified.
-I use precise wire cutters to make incisions in the piece to remove and then needle nose pliers to pull the plastic out.
+Even after you remove this material, there's plenty of speaker retainer remaining in the mic body.
+So this piece can be sacrified.
+I used precision wire cutters to make incisions in the piece and then needle nose pliers to pull the plastic out.

 <img src="IMG_9114.jpeg" width="400">